Frozen Shoulder FAQs – Frequently Asked Questions

 IF FROZEN SHOULDER IS SO COMMON (5% OF GENERAL POPULATION), WHY ARE MANY OTHER EXCELLENT CLINICS (LIKE MAYO CLINIC) NOT USING THE OAT PROCEDURE?
 SURELY THERE MUST BE MORE THAN ONE EXPERT IN THE WORLD WHO PRACTICES THIS METHOD.

 He is the only doctor in medical history who has discovered the cure for frozen shoulder.
 He has cured hundreds of patients.
 There are no other "experts" as no other doctors in the world possess his knowledge of the condition.
 The procedure is currently being patented and after the patent is complete, a comprehensive training program with rigorous standards will be developed so that surgeons and doctors can learn how to perform the OAT procedure on their patients safely and effectively.
-Standards of excellence will be implemented in addition to a licensing program so that quality control of the highest level will exist and Dr. Oolo-Austin's 98% success rate in curing frozen shoulder can be maintained.
+Standards of excellence will be implemented in addition to a licensing program so that quality control of the highest level will exist and Dr. Austin Oolo's very high success rate in curing frozen shoulder can be maintained.

 ARE THERE ANY PEER REVIEWED PAPERS ON THE OAT PROCEDURE IN JOURNALS LIKE LANCET, NEW ENGLAND MEDICAL JOURNAL, ETC?